isomerpages/edb-pix/_build-your-team/Key administrative steps/For all companies.md

 description: For all companies
 third_nav_title: Key administrative steps
 ---
-## Key administrative steps for all companies to take before hiring in Singapore
+## Key administrative steps before hiring in Singapore

 ### 1. Register your business with the Accounting and Corporate Regulatory Authority (ACRA)